CK2800/tst/3/test2020fall-BookingSystem/README.md

 - Booking-, employee- and customer creation have been tested at unit and integration level.
 - Invocation of SmsService in accordance with the specified requirements has been tested at unit level.
-- If a SmsMessage cannot be sent due to missing or incomplete phone number, the SmsMessage status field is updated accordingly.
-The value of this field is also tested against.

 Enjoy!